 This last advantage is not linked to demand peaks or valleys.
 However, it’s necessary to highlight because of an unwelcome — yet unavoidable — fact of life in the healthcare world: many patients (or clinics, practices, hospitals and health networks for those operating in the B2B space) take weeks or months to pay their bill; and some may even fail to settle their account altogether.
 A business line of credit helps bridge the gap between when services are delivered, and when healthcare organizations receive a check or EFT.

-To learn more about how a business line of credit can help your healthcare organization increase revenues and profits during demand surges — and mitigate or offset revenue shortfalls during off-season lulls — contact the National Business Capital team today or fill out our two minute application!
+To learn more about how a business line of credit can help your healthcare organization increase revenues and profits during demand surges — and mitigate or offset revenue shortfalls during off-season lulls — contact the National Business Capital team today or fill out our 1-minute application!

 If you’ve had problems getting approved for a bank loan in the past, check out our free eBook “How to Get Business Funding When Banks Say ‘No’”.
 With the added restrictions banks include in their application process for seasonal businesses, it can be difficult to get the funding you need.
 That’s why we’ve written an eBook to detail the reason behind a bank’s low approval rating, loan programs available to you and funding options to avoid.